onnx/onnx-mlir/README.md

 cmake --build . --target check-mlir
 ```

-### ONNX-MLIR
+#### ONNX-MLIR (this project)
 The following environment variables need to be set before building onnx-mlir:
 - CURSES_LIB_PATH: Full path to curses library (e.g. c:/repos/PDCurses/pdcurses.lib)
 - LLVM_PROJ_BUILD: Path to the build directory for LLVM (e.g. c:/repos/llvm-project/build)
 - LLVM_PROJ_SRC: Path to the source directory for LLVM (e.g. c:/repos/llvm-project)
-- LLVM_PROJECT_LIB: Path to the lib output directory for LLVM for the required config e.g. (c:/repos/llvm-project/Release/lib).
+- _LLVM_PROJECT_LIB_ (optional): Path to the lib output directory for LLVM for the required config e.g. (c:/repos/llvm-project/Release/lib).
 If not set, then path %LLVM_PROJ_BUILD%/Release/lib is assumed.
-- LLVM_PROJECT_BIN: Path to the bin output directory for LLVM for the required config e.g. (c:/repos/llvm-project/Release/bin).
+- _LLVM_PROJECT_BIN_ (optional): Path to the bin output directory for LLVM for the required config e.g. (c:/repos/llvm-project/Release/bin).
 If not set, then path %LLVM_PROJ_BUILD%/Release/bin is assumed.

+This project uses lit ([LLVM's Integrated Tester](http://llvm.org/docs/CommandGuide/lit.html)) for unit tests.
+When running CMake, we will also specify the path to the lit tool from LLVM using the LLVM_EXTERNAL_LIT define.

-To build ONNX-MLIR, use the following command:
+To build ONNX MLIR, use the following command:
 ```shell
 git clone --recursive https://github.com/onnx/onnx-mlir.git